Advanced Topics

 - The

-to read and write to your custom fields likeWave
+field_idsallowido4to read and write to your custom fields likeWaveandEpic. - The

 2. Automation with ido4